mattl/wordpress-to-eleventy/README.md

 * This will assume https://
 * This now supports wordpress.com blogs
+* You'll need https://nodejs.org/ or something similar installed on your computer

 You should get a static copy of your WordPress pages and posts in _site.